 The maths is not unlike the old quote from Charlie Watts about the Stones being together 25 years – “Five years on stage and 20 years waiting to go on stage."

 The years when Sailor ruled the local scene were only five in total.
 They got started in 1975; they released two fine albums Hello Sailor (1977) and Pacifica Amour (1978); they unsuccessfully invaded Los Angeles (1978); they returned to NZ to rock the nation; they reluctantly invaded Australia (1979); they returned to NZ to rock the nation (ie. pay bills) and say goodbye (1980).
 At the time I thought splitting was a very silly thing to do and likely to be a temporary situation.
-I found it too easy to resent their solo projects (with the exception of Graham Brazier’s Inside Out), as they were not Hello Sailor records.
+I found it too easy to resent their solo projects (with the exception Inside Out, the 1981 solo debut of Graham Brazier), as they were not Hello Sailor records.

 When RipItUp started in 1977, Sailor were new to me, but there were other new kids on the block.
 Punks had arrived and although Sailor were yet to release their debut album, they became the target to be toppled.
 Sailor had also inspired wannabe Hello Sailors, for example, Th’ Dudes.